How Much Does a Wet Room Cost?

 Removing and replacing a wet room is a challenging job that is likely to take around 7-10 days.
 You will need to hire a professional company to handle this for you.
 When getting a quote for this, the contractor will usually include all of the different elements of the job, including the replacement process and waste removal.

-Checklist: Hiring Contractors to Install a Wet Room
+Checklist: Hiring a Bathroom Fitter to Install a Wet Room

 There are a few things you will need to consider before hiring someone to install a new wet room for you.
-Below is a list of some of the main things that you should consider when looking for the right contractor for the job:
+Below is a list of some of the main things that you should consider when having professional installation:

 FAQs